ramirezjag00/advancedReactNative/README.md

 ### DESCRIPTION:

-- projects are refactored to work on latest react version
+- projects are refactored to work on latest react version and contains comments that'll serve as description for some code blocks

 - react-native advanced concepts using [EXPO, react-native (Animated, PanResponder, LayoutAnimation)]